-Basis of Presentation: The financial statements include the accounts and operations of Shamrock Logistics Operations.
+Basis of Presentation: The financial statements as of and for the years ended December 31, 1998 and 1999 and for the six months ended June 30, 2000 include the accounts and operations of the Ultramar Diamond Shamrock Logistics Business (predecessor).
+The financial statements as of and for the six months ended December 31, 2000 include the accounts and operations of Shamrock Logistics Operations (successor).
 All intercompany transactions have been eliminated.
 The investment in affiliate is accounted for under the equity method.
 The operations of certain of the crude oil and refined product pipelines that are jointly owned with other companies are proportionately consolidated in the accompanying financial statements.